 IN THE HIGH COURT OF JUDICATURE AT MADRAS

 A.D.
-Jagadish Chandira, J
+Jagadish Chandira, J.

 V.R.
-Rambhad – Appellant
+Rambhad – Petitioner

 Versus